 What are the responsibilities and job description for the Speech Language Pathologist position at School District of Lee County?

-The School District of Lee County is hiring a Speech-Language Pathologists throughout the county who will provide assessment, diagnostic, therapeutic, and instructional support services for speech-language impaired students in order to meet requirements for provision of individual educational programs with students with disabilities as mandated by District, state, and federal requirements and regulations.
+The School District of Lee County is hiring Speech Language Pathologists for the 2025-2026 school year who will provide assessment, diagnostic, therapeutic, and instructional support services for speech-language impaired students in order to meet requirements for provision of individual educational programs with students with disabilities as mandated by District, state, and federal requirements and regulations.

 Minimum Qualifications